-During his graduate work at Westminster Choir College, Grant was the assistant director for the Westminster Choir under the baton of Joe Miller.
+During his graduate work at Westminster Choir College, Grant was the Assistant Conductor for the Westminster Choir under the baton of Joe Miller.
 He conducted the ensemble in both regional tour and in Barcelona at the 2017 World Choral Symposium.
-He also performed in Kantorei, Westminster's early music ensemble, under the baton of Amanda Quist.
-The ensemble's exceptional skills lead to performances across France and the United Kingdom as well as an album recording Lumina.
+He also performed in Westminster's Kantorei, Westminster's early music ensemble, under the baton of Amanda Quist.
+The ensemble's exceptional skills lead to performances across France and the United Kingdom as well as an album recording, Lumina.
 Performing with the Westminster Symphonic Choir, Grant had the fortunate opportunity to sing under the baton of Yannick Nézet-Séguin, Simon Rattle, Jane Glover, Alan Gilbert, Jacques Lacombe, and Charles Dutoit.

 As an associate instructor of the Jacobs School of Music, Indiana University, Grant was an associate conductor for the Oratorio Chorus in coordination with Dr. Betsy Burleigh and Dr. Dominick DiOrio.
 Working with this large ensemble, Grant assisted in preparing works such as Pendercki's St. Luke Passion, Britten's War Requiem, and Brahms' Schicksalslied.
 He was also the Assistant Chorus Master for IU Opera's productions of Donizetti's Lucia di Lammermoor, Bernstein's Mass, and Puccini's Suor Angelica.